arnold-c/reproducible-research/guideline.md

 This section will give you a brief overview of what a Jupyter notebook is and how to use them, but if you would like a more detailed understanding, please read the official [documentation](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html).
 Jupyter Labs has now been released as a newer version of notebooks, giving you a full IDE (integrated development environment) and more control over the notebooks and working environment.
 This guide will not explore these features, as we are more interested in how to use the notebook.

+> **Note:** throughout this section you can substitute the phrase *"Jupyter notebooks"* with *"Jupyter Labs"* if you would prefer to have a full IDE allowing you more control over the system.

 Jupyter notebooks are run on Python, though additional things can be downloaded to allow you to use your programming language of choice.
 For an example of what you can do with Jupyter notebooks, click [here](https://nbviewer.jupyter.org/github/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/blob/master/Chapter1_Introduction/Ch1_Introduction_PyMC3.ipynb), and [here](https://Github.com/jupyter/jupyter/wiki/A-gallery-of-interesting-Jupyter-Notebooks#programming-and-computer-science) for a collection of neat and applied notebooks.

+### Installing Jupyter notebooks

 Mac's come shipped with a version of Python, but it is most likely outdated, and it doesn't contain everything we want.
 In order to get running, I strongly recommend downloading the Anaconda distribution over other distributions, or even just directly from Python's website.
 The instructions below will be enough to get you up and running with Jupyter notebooks in your language of choice.